Fun fact: Bone marrow has iron in it. Which means this whipped bone marrow recipe is one more way to bring meaty minerals into your baby’s diet.

 You can get around those nooks and crannies (and the most bang for your buck) by asking for a long cut.

-For example, show for canoe cut or the mid-portion of the bone that visibly has marrow packed in the center.
+Ask for canoe cut or the mid-portion of the bone that visibly has marrow packed in the center.

 Also important: Avoid ends or knuckles when buying marrow bones, which are mostly made of hard red marrow.
 Choose cuts from the center of the bone.

-Should you soak your bones before roasting?
+This sometimes comes up: Should you soak your bones before roasting?

 In Odd Bits, chef and author Jennifer McLagan suggests soaking bones in salted ice water to remove blood.

-But blood contains iron.
-And since we’re celebrating this unctuous meat butter because it’s a fairly good source of iron, skip the soak.
+And since we’re celebrating this unctuous meat butter because it’s a fairly good source of iron, I suggest that you skip the soak when preparing bone marrow for babies.

 Whipped bone marrow recipe

 Cara Nicoletti – sausage maker extraordinaire – makes bone marrow look beautiful and presentable by WHIPPING it.
 With a whisk attachment.
 In a bowl.
 How easy is that?
-And the results are worth it.

 - 2 – 3 lbs of beef femur bones from the midsection of the bone, click here to shop for marrow bones